-BLUE Piling Technology (patent pending) is a revolutionary new technology for driving large piles offshore.
+BLUE Piling Technology (patented) is a revolutionary new technology for driving large piles offshore.
 The technology breaks with the tradition of using larger and larger impact hammers to drive piles offshore but instead utilizes what is abundantly available offshore... water!
 The technology creates the pile driving energy with a combustion, thereby accelerating a large column of water.
 The pile driving cycle is shown schematically in the movie underneath.

 Instead of using a steel ram that hits the pile, BLUE Piling Technology uses the combustion of a gas mixture under a water column to create a pressure increase.
 The pressure accelerates the water upwards and causes a downward force pushing the pile into the soil.
 The water column then falls back again, delivering a second blow.
 The exhaust gases are released and the cycle is repeated.
 This is illustrated in more detail below.

 The image shows the operating cycle of a BLUE hammer in a cut-through.
 The operation is divided in six steps:

 - System at rest and gas being fed into the combustion chamber.

 - Gas combustion creates first blow while water is forced out of combustion chamber.

 - Combustion continues while water column keeps moving upwards.

 - Water column continues to rise until it reaches its highest point.

 - Water column falls back again and delivers second blow.